 In this section, we discuss some work related to the automatic acquisition of taxonomies.
-The main paradigms for learning taxonomic relations exploited in the literature are on the one hand clustering approaches based on the distributional hypothesis (Harris, 1968) and on the other hand approaches based on matching lexicosyntactic patterns which convey a certain relation in a corpus.
+The main paradigms for learning taxonomic relations exploited in the literature are on the one hand clustering approaches based on the distributional hypothesis (Harris, 1968) and on the other hand approaches based on matching lexico-syntactic patterns in a corpus which convey a certain relation.

-One of the first works on clustering nouns was the one by (Hindle, 1990), in which nouns are grouped into classes according to the extent to which they appear in similar verb frames.
+One of the first works on clustering terms was the one by (Hindle, 1990), in which nouns are grouped into classes according to the extent to which they appear in similar verb frames.
 In particular, he takes into account nouns appearing as subjects and objects of verbs, but does not distinguish between these syntactic positions in his similarity measure.
 (Pereira et al., 1993) also present a top-down clustering approach to build an unlabeled hierarchy of nouns.
 They present an entropy-based evaluation of their approach, but also show results on a linguistic decision task: i.e. which of two verbs v and v' is more likely to take a given noun n as object.
+Grefenstette has also addressed the automatic construction of thesauri (Grefenstette, 1994).
+He presents results on different and various domains.
+Further, he also compares window-based and syntactic approaches, finding out that the results depend on the frequency of the words in question.
+In particular, he shows that for frequent words, the syntactic-based approaches are better, while for rare words the window-based approaches are preferable (Grefenstette, 1992).
 The work of (Faure & Nedellec, 1998) is also based on the distributional hypothesis; they present an iterative bottom-up clustering approach of nouns appearing in similar contexts.
 In each step, they cluster the two most similar extents of some argument position of two verbs.
 Interestingly, this way they not only yield a concept hierarchy, but also ontologically generalized subcategorization frames for verbs.
 Their method is semi-automatic in that it involves users in the validation of the clusters at each step.
 The authors present the results of their system in terms of cluster accuracy in dependency of percentage of the corpus used.
 (Caraballo, 1999) also uses clustering methods to derive an unlabeled hierarchy of nouns by using data about conjunctions of nouns and appositions collected from the Wall Street Journal corpus.
 Interestingly, at a second step she also labels the abstract concepts of the hierarchy by considering the Hearst patterns (see below) in which the children of the concept in question appear as hyponyms.
 The most frequent hypernym is then chosen in order to label the concept.
 At a further step she also compresses the produced ontological tree by eliminating internal nodes without a label.
 The final ontological tree is then evaluated by presenting a random choice of clusters and the corresponding hypernym to three human judges for validation.
 (Bisson et al., 2000) present an interesting framework and a corresponding workbench - Mo'K - allowing users to design conceptual clustering methods to assist them in an ontology building task.
 In particular they use bottom-up clustering and compare different similarity/distance metrics as well as different pruning parameters.